Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 Bifrost is only superficially about two games bridging chat — it's a proof of concept for something larger.

-The [overlay architecture](https://siliconsaga.github.io/yggdrasil/getting-started/#how-adoption-works) we built into Yggdrasil means anyone can plug their own community's components into the same workspace.
+The [overlay architecture](https://siliconsaga.github.io/yggdrasil/gdd/realms/) we built into Yggdrasil (since matured into what we now call realms) means anyone can plug their own community's components into the same workspace.
 Your games, your services, your configuration — layered on top of a generic foundation.
 Bifrost is one overlay's answer to "what connects these worlds?" but the workspace pattern itself is game-agnostic.

 What if a hundred contributors were working on variations of what Terasology could be — different mods, different servers, different visions?
 The traditional open source challenge is coordination: how do you avoid going in fifty different directions?
 We struggled with that in the past.
 I'm starting to wonder if maybe you *don't* avoid it — maybe you embrace it.
 Make it easy to do your own thing, while there's a backbone that lets you interact with other "shards" of the game — and other games entirely, while readily sharing lessons learned and tech between the variants.